DRA3V50/CyberVector/README.md

 # ⚖ Operational Directive

-CyberVector is a defensive cybersecurity research initiative conducted exclusively within controlled laboratory environments.
+CyberVector is a defensive cybersecurity research initiative dedicated to the controlled study of host compromise behavior within Linux environments.

-No techniques or behaviors are intended for unauthorized use.
+All simulations, telemetry analysis, and containment modeling documented within this repository are conducted exclusively within isolated laboratory systems designed for controlled security experimentation.

-The platform exists to support:
+The purpose of CyberVector is to investigate:

+• authentication abuse patterns
+• privilege escalation exposure
+• persistence mechanisms
+• compromise propagation behavior
+• containment response effectiveness

+This platform is intended to support advanced research in:

-• defensive research
+• defensive cybersecurity practices
-• incident response readiness
+• incident response preparedness
-• system hardening validation
+• system hardening methodologies

+No tools, techniques, or procedures documented within this repository are intended for unauthorized intrusion, offensive operations, or activity outside controlled research environments.

+All research activities are conducted in accordance with responsible cybersecurity experimentation standards and aligned with real-world investigative frameworks.

 ---